Soccer writer Grant Wahl dies at World Cup match in Qatar - WHIZ News

 LUSAIL, Qatar (AP) — Grant Wahl, one of the most well-known soccer writers in the United States, died early Saturday while covering the World Cup match between Argentina and the Netherlands.
 He was 48.

+Emergency services workers responded very quickly, treated him for 20 or 30 minutes on the spot and then took him out on a stretcher, said Keir Radnedge, a veteran British sports journalist who was working nearby at the time.

-“He received immediate emergency medical treatment on site, which continued as he was transferred by ambulance to Hamad General Hospital,” the World Cup organizing committee said in a statement, which did not list a cause of death.
-“We are in touch with the US Embassy and relevant local authorities to ensure the process of repatriating the body is in accordance with the family’s wishes.”
+The World Cup organizing committee said he was taken to Doha’s Hamad General Hospital, but it did not state a cause of death.
+“We are in touch with the US Embassy and relevant local authorities to ensure the process of repatriating the body is in accordance with the family’s wishes,” it said in a statement.

+Wahl, who wrote for Sports Illustrated for a decade then started his own website, was a major voice in introducing professional soccer to an American public more used to seeing the sport as a school-level game.
+He also brought a critical eye to the organizational bodies of the international sport.

+He “really helped put soccer on the mainstream sports map in the States,” Radnedge said.

 Wahl was covering his eighth World Cup.
 He wrote Monday on his website that he had visited a medical clinic while in Qatar.